confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

   GROUP BY user_id;
 ```

+**NOTE:**
-(_Note: If you're a programmer, that modulo operator `%` is going to
+If you're a programmer, that modulo operator `%` is going to
 be familiar.
-If not, you can read the `% 6` bit as, 'remainder after
+If not, you can read the `% 6` bit as the "remainder after
-dividing by 6'._)
+dividing by 6."

 Selecting from that table:
 ```sql